scala/docs.scala-lang/_overviews/scala3-contribution/procedures-inspection.md

 ## Inspecting variables in-place

-Frequently we need to know what a particular variable's value is.
+Frequently we need to inspect the content of a particular variable.
 Often, it is sufficient to use `println`.

 When printing a variable, it's always a good idea to call `show` on that variable: `println(x.show)`.
 Many objects of the compiler define `show`, returning a human-readable string.